 Besides filing an application under the Madrid System, it is a centralised management of your trademark portfolio.
 A proprietor may use the system to:-

-Renewal International Trademark Registration
+Renew International Trademark Registration

 Other than filing an international application using the Madrid System, applicants may maintain and renew the registration at the end of every 10 years directly with WIPO.

-You may renew the trademark before the expiry date by filing the Form MM11 with prescribed fees.
+You may renew the trademark before the expiry date by filing the Form MM11 with the prescribed fees.
 It is also possible to renew within 6-months grace period from the expiry date, subject to a surcharge.

 (Article 7 of the Madrid Protocol & Rule 30 of the Madrid Regulations)

-Change In Ownership of An International Registration
+Change Ownership of An International Registration

 Using the Madrid System, a request for a change in ownership of an international registration could be done.
 The request may be presented to the International Bureau directly by the holder or the recorded representative; or through the Office of the designated Contracting Party of the recorded holder (transferor) or the transferee.

-Upon submission of Form MM5, together with the prescribed fees.
-The International Bureau shall record the change in ownership in the International Register.
+Upon submission of Form MM5, together with the prescribed fees, the International Bureau shall record the change in ownership in the International Register.